 Use the strike template that came with your lock to prepare the inactive leaf.
 This template should be wrapped around the edge of the inactive leaf and will indicate where holes should be drilled.
 If the door is blank, you will need to use a hammer and chisel to cut out a pocket for the latch bolt.
 Once the door has been prepped, install the lock strike plate using the screws provided.

 Purchase top and bottom flush bolts for your door.
 For novice installers, surface-mounted flush bolts will be easiest to install.
 Use the template that comes with these bolts to screw them to the face of the inactive leaf.

-Repeat Step 8 to install the bottom strike.
+Install the bottom strike as you installed the top strike.
 If the bolts are not long enough to reach the strike at the bottom, you may need to use wooden shims to raise the strike plate a bit.
 Test the bolts to ensure they are secure.